-Note - emailing evidence is now barred, citing data security, even though it is an access issue for disabled claimants.
+Note - emailing evidence is now barred, citing data security, even though email enables disabled claimants.
 You are supposed to tell the DWP at the start if you want to use email.

 Complaints about the DWP handling of PIP claims can be sent to: blackpoolbc.customercomplaints@dwp.gsi.gov.uk quickly resolve distressing situations.
 Involving the MP gets your concerns taken more seriously.
 Assessor companies have staff specifically for MPs' enquiries.